The uncertainty of a tournament draw: Insights from the Champions League: Related literature

 Second, our results contribute to the understanding of incomplete round-robin tournaments.
 Balancing the strength of opponents in such tournaments has been extensively investigated, see \citet{FreybergKeranen2023, Froncek2013, FroncekShepanik2016, FroncekShepanik2018, FroncekShepanik2022}. \citet{LiVanBulckGoossens2025} propose the incomplete round-robin format to organise multi-league sports competitions: its flexibility is exploited to decrease total travel distance and venue capacity violations.
 A metaheuristic based on Benders’ decomposition is developed and validated using real-world benchmarks.
 The advantage of an incomplete round-robin format compared to the traditional structure with round-robin groups is verified. \citet{DevriesereGoossens2025} describe how Belgian field hockey youth competitions can be redesigned as an incomplete round-robin tournament.
 This novel approach is able to decrease total travel time by up to 25\% compared to the official schedule, and can provide a solution where 94\% of the teams are better off with a reduction of 20\% in total travel time.
 Convinced by these gains, the Belgian Royal Hockey Association has adopted their proposal.

 Some recent papers study the incomplete round-robin format of the UEFA Champions League. \citet{Gyimesi2024} quantifies short-, mid-, and long-term competitive balance in the old and new designs.
-The reform improves competitive balance, especially regarding match uncertainty and the occurrence of stakeless matches. \citet{DevriesereGoossensSpieksma2025} estimate the effect of the new format on the expected number of three types of non-competitive matches: asymmetric (when exactly one team is indifferent), stakeless (when both teams are indifferent), and collusive (when no team is indifferent but both can achieve their desired prize with a particular outcome). \citet{WinkelmannDeutscherMichels2025} aim to give guidance on the number of points required to qualify by accounting for the low proportion of draws observed in the 2024/25 UEFA Champions League.
+The reform improves competitive balance, especially regarding match uncertainty and the occurrence of stakeless matches. \citet{DevriesereGoossensSpieksma2026} estimate the effect of the new format on the expected number of three types of non-competitive matches: asymmetric (when exactly one team is indifferent), stakeless (when both teams are indifferent), and collusive (when no team is indifferent but both can achieve their desired prize with a particular outcome). \citet{CsatoGyimesi2026b} use a probabilistic model to classify the matches played in the last round of the UEFA Champions League group stage and league phase. \citet{WinkelmannDeutscherMichels2026} aim to give guidance on the number of points required to qualify by accounting for the low proportion of draws observed in the 2024/25 UEFA Champions League.
 The results are compared to the more competitive UEFA Europa League, which is organised in the same format since the 2024/25 season.
-The probability of draws turns out to substantially affect qualification probabilities around the critical thresholds. \citet{Csato2025i} demonstrates by simulations that the novel incomplete round-robin format creates stronger incentives for offensive play compared to the previous group stage, which might explain the reduced probability of draws. \citet{GuyonBenSalemBuchholtzerTanre2025} discuss the draw procedure used in the incomplete round-robin league phase.
+The probability of draws turns out to substantially affect qualification probabilities around the critical thresholds. \citet{Csato2025i} demonstrates that the novel incomplete round-robin format creates stronger incentives for offensive play compared to the previous group stage, which might explain the reduced probability of draws. \citet{GuyonBenSalemBuchholtzerTanre2025} discuss the draw procedure used in the incomplete round-robin league phase.
 Four reasonable draw methods, including the official UEFA mechanism, are compared with respect to their fairness (the distributions of average opponent strength for the 36 teams) and matching probabilities.
-An interactive simulator is available at \url{https://julienguyon.github.io/UEFA-league-phase-draw}.
+An interactive simulator is available at \url{https://julienguyon.github.io/UEFA-league-phase-draw}. \citet{HautBoeyRigaut2026} investigate the impact of UEFA Champions League format changes via simulations by focusing on competition outcomes, the financial threshold for success, and the distribution of matches between high-profile and lower-ranked clubs.